 A variety of genes were found to be overexpressed in TFAM mutants as well.
-The upregulation Spp1 mRNA in TFAM mutant osteoblast-like cells (Supplemental Table 3), which aligned with the RNAScope findings (Figure 2H), could be indicative of either impaired differentiation of osteoprogenitor cells into mature osteoblasts or higher cellular stress signaling (21).
-Additionally, the upregulation of a group of stress response genes such as metallothionein 1 and 2 (22), immediate early response gene 3 (Ier3), and Krüppel-like factor 4 (Klf4) mRNAs was suggestive of a coordinated stress cellular response to TFAM deficiency (Supplemental Table 3) (22, 23).
-Along those lines, the general upregulation of ribosomal genes (Supplemental Table 3) in TFAM mutant cells could be indicative of a compensatory mechanism to maintain protein synthesis despite mitochondrial impairment but could also reflect a stress response, as ribosomal proteins have been implicated in cellular stress signaling pathways (24).
-Consistent with a cellular stress response in TFAM-deficient cells, the expression of the heat shock protein A (HSPA) family of genes, particularly Hspa9, known for its chaperone activity in protein folding and protection against stress, was upregulated across all clusters, aligning with the need for enhanced protein quality control under stress conditions (Supplemental Table 3) (25).
-Last, the transcription factor activating transcription factor 3 (Atf3), which is known to be responsive to various stressors (26), emerged as one of the most notably upregulated genes in TFAM cells, particularly within cluster 2 (Supplemental Table 3).
-Curiously, we also noted higher levels of Tnfsr11b (Opg) mRNA in control cluster 1 when compared with the corresponding TFAM mutant cluster, with no changes of Rankl mRNA levels between mutant control groups across all clusters.
-Tnfsr11b acts as a decoy receptor for RANKL, thus preventing osteoclast maturation and bone resorption (27).
+The upregulation Spp1 mRNA in TFAM mutant osteoblast-like cells (Supplemental Table 3), which aligns with the RNAscope findings (Figure 2, panel H), could be indicative of either impaired differentiation of osteoprogenitor cells into mature osteoblasts or higher cellular stress signaling (22).
+Additionally, the upregulation of a group of stress response genes such as metallothionein 1 and 2 (23) immediate early response gene 3 (ler3), and krüppel-like factor 4 (Klf4) mRNAs was suggestive of a coordinated stress cellular response to TFAM deficiency (Supplemental Table 3) (23, 24).
+Along those lines, the general upregulation of ribosomal genes (Supplemental Table 3) in TFAM mutant cells could be indicative of a compensatory mechanism to maintain protein synthesis despite mitochondrial impairment, but could also reflect a stress response, as ribosomal proteins have been implicated in cellular stress signaling pathways (25).
+Consistent with a cellular stress response in TFAM deficient cells, the expression of the heat shock protein A (HSPA) family of genes, particularly Hspa9, known for its chaperone activity in protein folding and protection against stress, was upregulated across all clusters, aligning with the need for enhanced protein quality control under stress conditions (Supplemental Table 3) (26).
+Lastly, the transcription factor Activating transcription factor 3 (Atf3), which is known to be responsive to various stressors (27) emerged as one of the most notably upregulated genes in TFAM cells, particularly within cluster 2 (Supplemental Table 3).
+Curiously, we also noted higher levels of Tnfsr11b (Opg) mRNA in control cluster 1 when compared to the corresponding TFAM mutant cluster, with no changes of Rankl mRNA levels between mutant control groups across all clusters.
+Tnfsr11b acts as a decoy receptor for RANKL, thus preventing osteoclast maturation and bone resorption (28).

-None of the mRNAs encoding glycolytic enzymes were increased in TFAM compared to control, with the exception of hexokinase 2 (Hk2), which was found to be increased by approximately 2-fold in cluster 2 (Supplemental Table 3).
+None of the mRNAs encoding glycolytic enzymes were increased in TFAM compared to control, with the exception of Hexokinase 2 (Hk2), which was found to be increased by approximately 2- fold in cluster 2 (Supplemental Table 3).
 This finding indicates that changes in mRNAs encoding glycolytic enzymes do not contribute to the TFAM phenotype in periosteal cells.

-Of note, scRNA-Seq analysis did not reveal significant changes in transcription factor Runx2 mRNA expression between TFAM mutant and control cells.
+Of note, scRNAseq analysis did not reveal significant changes in Runx2 mRNA expression between TFAM mutant and control cells.